Why should I choose Metro Property Management?

 I need to view the property but it is currently tenanted, when can I see it?

-As landlords, both you and McPherson Property Management may enter the property, however no more than once every four weeks and we must give the tenant at least 48 hours’ notice before entering the premises.
+As landlords, both you and Metro Property Management may enter the property, however no more than once every four weeks and we must give the tenant at least 48 hours’ notice before entering the premises.

-McPherson Property Management will do an inspection every three months.
+Metro Property Management will do an inspection every three months.
 We do not recommend doing inspections later than this as there may be important issues undetectable by the tenant in that time.

 Yes, we can help!
 We have some of the best real estate sales consultants in our market area to sell your property.
 Please note that we have a legal requirement to notify, in writing, to a tenant if a property is to be sold.